-The 'sfsidenotes' option will set the sidenotes in a 'sans serif' typeface instead of the default 'roman'.
+The 'sfsidenotes' option will set the sidenotes and title block in a 'sans serif' typeface instead of the default 'roman'.

 The 'twoside' option will modify the running heads so that the page number is printed on the outside edge (as opposed to always printing the page number on the right-side edge in 'oneside' mode).